Hundreds attend DEQ hearing on Nestle water pumping permit

-The Department of Environmental Quality received more than 50,000 comments on the issue, and on Wednesday, hundreds of people showed up to a public hearing at Ferris State University to voice their opinions.
+The Department of Environmental Quality received more than 50,000 comments on the issue, and hundreds of people showed up to a public hearing Wednesday at Ferris State University to voice their opinions.

-Supporters of Nestle say the increase in pumping water would bring jobs, while those against it say it’s no different than a pipeline that would take water outside the state.
+Nestle supporters say the increase in pumping water would bring jobs, while those against the proposal say it's no different than a pipeline that would take water outside the state.

 "I am a Michigan person, born and raised, so my special place is on a lake," said Arlene Anderson-Vincent with Nestle.
 "This is a continued opportunity to do our best in Michigan and continue to add jobs.
 We have 270 employees now, and we are excited about that."

-Anderson-Vincent said the company is responsible about water, and according to their hired scientists there should be no adverse effects in pumping 200 more gallons than they currently do per minute.
+Anderson-Vincent said the company is responsible about water, and according to their hired scientists there should be no adverse effects in pumping 200 more gallons per minute than the current rate.

 "If this were a pipeline in which they wanted to take 400 gallons per minute and pipe it to Arizona or some place out West, I think this auditorium and other people in Michigan would have an uprising about that," said Ruth Ann French.
 "But in reality, they are filling plastic bottles and hauling it away."

-Nestle isn’t monitored in how much water they bottle, although they are required to report it to the state.
-What the DEQ monitors is how it affects wetlands, streams, lakes and wells near Nestle’s pumping sites.
+While Nestle isn't monitored in how much water they bottle, they are required to report it to the state.
+The DEQ monitors how the operation affects wetlands, streams, lakes, and wells near Nestle's pumping sites.

 "We are still trying to figure out how do you draw a line when a wetland has been affected," said Andrew LeBaron with the DEQ.
 "We kinda have gotten these lines, which is very complex and technical, for streams and rivers.
 But we don't have that for wetlands."